 - You are investing the right amount of time and energy into efforts that improve your broader marketing goals.

 - Optimize your pages.
 Start improving the quality of your pages by fixing title tags, meta descriptions, and using headers.
-Make sure your important pages have at least 300 words on the page and the content contains the words you want to be found. this is called on-page optimization.
+Make sure your important pages have at least 300 words on the page, and the content contains the words you want to index.
+This work is called on-page optimization.

 - Check up on the changes.
 Once you have made the changes give it a few weeks and check your Analytics and Search Console data.
 You should be able to see the improvements taking effect.
-Ideally you can also start getting more phone calls or closed business.
+Ideally, you can also start getting more phone calls or closed businesses.

 SEO is about quality over quantity.
-It's better to have quality content, keywords, and backlinks, then to have a bunch of stuff that is phony and fluff.
+It's better to have quality content, keywords, and backlinks than have many phony and fluff stuff.
 Search engines are getting smarter and will penalize people trying to game the system.
-Better to focus on speaking to potential customers that may actually want your product or service.
+Better to focus on speaking to potential customers that may want your product or service.

 SEO should fit in the Broader Marketing Efforts.
-Let's say this all works for you, are you ready for more people to come to your website?
+Let's say this all works for you.
+Are you ready for more people to come to your website?
 Are you creating content that fits with the broader guidelines and marketing goals?
-It should all fit together.
+It should all work together.

-Watch for Shaddy SEO's.
-There may be a point where you need to higher an SEO to help you with your efforts.
-Know what they are offering, what they will do, what they need form you, a clear timeline, and clear deliverables.
+Watch for Shaddy SEOs.
+There may be a point where you need to hire an SEO to help you with your efforts.
+Know what they are offering, what they will do, what they need from you, a clear timeline, and clear deliverables.
 There is a myriad of people that offer SEO services.

 SEO is a Marathon of Continuous Improvement.
-Given the dynamic element of internet you need to keep working on your website to make pivots, create new content, or optimize pages as your rankings change.
-There are new websites coming online, and your competitors may also be working an SEO plan.
+Given the dynamic element of the internet, you need to keep working on your website to make pivots, create new content, or optimize pages as your rankings change.
+New websites are coming online, and your competitors may also be working on an SEO plan.